Millisecond Cadence Radio Frequency Interference Filters: Introduction

-RFI can originate from anything that has an electric current.
-This means there is a very wide variety of RFI sources that differ between telescope locations, observing times, telescope pointings, and observing frequencies.
-Different sources produce RFI with different morphologies.
-Sparks from spark plugs or bad connections in power lines will cause a broadband response across all channels.
+RFI can originate from anything that has an electrical current.
+This means there is an expansive variety of RFI sources that differ between telescope locations, observing times, telescope pointings, and observing frequencies.
+Different sources produce RFI with different temporal and spectral morphologies.
+Emission from spark plugs or bad connections in power lines will cause a broadband response across all channels.
 Digital communications will be limited to a few channels, and the power (for our purposes) will be effectively randomly distributed.
 Transitional radar will likewise be limited to a few channels, but will be perfectly periodic.
-We also encounter salt-and-pepper noise; bright random RFI that does not have a clear source.
+We also encounter so-called ``salt-and-pepper noise'' \citep{gonzalez}, i.e., bright random RFI that does not have a clear source.